Claims We Pursue

 If you have concerns that a financial advisor has recommended a private securities transaction, you should first carefully review your account statements and trade confirmations.
 In most instances, every investment you have purchased through a brokerage firm will be reflected on your account statements.
 If you have not received any account documentation from your brokerage evidencing the purchase, sale or market value of the investment in question, it is possible that your financial advisor has engaged in selling away.

-The Wolper Law Firm has extensive experience handling matters involving private securities transactions and selling away.
-If you believe that your financial advisor has engaged in such conduct, please contact the Wolper Law Firm for a free consultation and case evaluation.
+The Wolper Law Firm, P.A. has extensive experience handling matters involving private securities transactions and selling away.
+If you believe that your financial advisor has engaged in such conduct, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation.

 Labor and Employment Disputes: In the securities industry, it is commonplace for brokerage firms to incentivize financial advisors to switch their place of employment by offering large, lump sum payments.
 These large, lump sum payments are typically structured as Employee Forgivable Loans (EFLs).
 The terms of the EFL typically require the financial advisor to remain employed by the brokerage firm for a defined period of time.
 If the financial advisor remains employed for the prescribed period of time, the loan is forgiven, and the financial advisor is only responsible for paying the taxes.
 Conversely, if the financial advisor leaves the brokerage firm prior to the prescribed time period, the financial advisor is obligated to repay all or part of the loan to the brokerage firm.